Maannniii/file_lister/README.md

 Actually i created this script initially to address my issue and then i want to make it public so that others can use it"""***

 #Description:
     This script lists the number of files under each directory by default.
     Directories, Hidden Files, Hidden Directories can also be listed by adding respective arguments.
-The script also added support to command line arguments.
+    The script also supports command line arguments.
     Just run as python file-lister.py to list the number of files.

 #Requirements:
 Python 2.6+